imnotnoahhh/nightguard-site/privacy.en.md

   - Use in-app “Delete Account/Clear Data” (if available);
   - Or email us to request deletion.
 - Notifications/Location: You can adjust permissions anytime in iOS.

+We typically respond to your request within 30 days.
+Before responding, we may need to reasonably verify your identity using information associated with your account or email to protect your data.

 ---